 Detection in Australia

-The detection is the first time the virus has been confirmed in Australia
+The detections were the first time the virus had been confirmed in Australia.

 Response program